Satsujjinn/nexusfiles/README.md

 Categories created on the Home screen are saved as JSON in the app's documents directory.
 They are automatically sorted alphabetically whenever they're modified.

+### iCloud Sync

+If iCloud is available, NexusFiles copies saved categories and form drafts to your iCloud container so data is shared across your devices.
+Ensure you are logged into iCloud before running the app.

 ## Contributing

 Contributions are welcome.
 Please open issues or pull requests on GitHub.
 All code is expected to follow Swift style conventions and include clear commit messages.